Snapraise/slate/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+The Amplo API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your API key is wrong
+400 | Bad Request -- The parameters of your request were incorrect or malformed 401 | Unauthorized -- Incorrect API Key provided
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+403 | Forbidden -- The API Key is correct, but the request is for something the Key does not have permission to view.
+404 | Not Found -- The specified object could not be found 405 | Method Not Allowed -- The action requested could not be performed 406 | Not Acceptable -- The request was not correctly formatted JSON 410 | Gone -- The object requested has been removed from our servers 429 | Too Many Requests -- Rate limit exceeded.
-500 | Internal Server Error -- We had a problem with our server.
-Try again later.
+500 | Internal Server Error -- An error occurred on our servers.
+Please wait and try again later, or contact support.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.